 - Lack of coordination (ataxia)

-If you suspect your dog might be suffering from heat stroke or heat stress, call your veterinarian immediately, and get your dog to the hospital.
+If you suspect that your dog is suffering from heat stroke or heat stress, call your veterinarian immediately and take your pup to an animal hospital.

-We might not be able to make our dogs sweat, but we can help them regulate their body temperatures by keeping control of their environments.
-During the summer, make sure that any outdoor dogs have access to shade and plenty of clean, fresh water, and make sure that the temperature of the house is cool enough for indoor dogs.
-Never leave your dog in an unattended car during the summer, even for just a few minutes, as temperatures can quickly climb to a dangerous level.
+We might not be able to make our dogs sweat, but we can help them regulate their body temperatures by controlling their environments.
+If your dog is spending time outdoors, make sure he has access to shade and plenty of clean water.
+Also keep an eye on the temperature inside your house to ensure that it’s cool enough for your pets.
+Never leave your dog unattended in a car, even for a few minutes, as temperatures inside a vehicle can quickly climb to dangerous levels.

-Exercise is an important part of your dog’s health.
-By learning how dogs regulate their body temperature, you can help keep your dog cool, safe, and healthy year-round.
+By learning how dogs regulate their body temperature, you can help keep them cool, safe, and healthy year-round.